soferdani/Angular-Weather-App/README.md

 ## Questions
 - [ ] how to make the buttons in the weather box in 2 rows and not in one
+- [ ] Say i have a costume pip that i want to use around the app - what is the best practice ?

+### Things I need from the 2 response api in the current weather
+- [ ] weather json :
+  - [ ] WeatherIcon + the pip i built
+  - [ ] WeatherText
+  - [ ] Temperature - Metric - Value
+- [ ] citiesAndKeys:
+  - [ ] city name
+- [ ] FiveDayForecastWeatherresponseMock:
+  - [ ] day - need to format the information into day | maybe use pip
+  - [ ] temp - need to format the temp to C
+  - [ ] link - make the card linkabol
+  - [ ] icon - use the icon pip i created